Niles Wills and Trusts Attorney

 - A living will (also known as an advance medical care directive) to tell family members and medical providers whether you want artificial life support such as feeding tubes if your death is imminent.

-- Living revocable and irrevocable trusts to meet specific objectives such as asset protection, minimization of estate taxes, provisions for minor children, avoidance of probate and charitable gifts
+- Living revocable and irrevocable trusts to meet specific objectives such as asset protection, minimization of estate taxes, provisions for minor children or disabled, avoidance of probate and charitable gifts

 Proper estate planning is about more than helping you draft a will.
 As an experienced estate planning lawyer, I will help you make sense of how Illinois and federal probate, inheritance and estate tax laws will affect your spouse and children upon your death or incapacity.
 You want the assets you have built over a lifetime to go to the people you want to have them.